What Is an Accounting Document?

 5. State the Adjusted Balance of Trials

 Create another trial balance and verify all the entries you've created.
 The purpose of your adjusted trial balance is to demonstrate everything even after all the adjustments that were made.
-Make sure everything is balanced or else you will review every document from the start.
+Make sure everything is balanced in the sheets, or else you will review every document from the start.

 6. State the Financial Statements